DalekBaldwin/check-it/README.md

 (defgenerator recursive-explode () `(list (or (integer) (recursive-explode))))
 ```

-Additionally, the maximum possible list length shrinks with every `list` generation that occurs within the dynamic scope of another `list` generation.
+Additionally, the maximum possible list length is reduced with every `list` generation that occurs within the dynamic scope of another `list` generation.

 ```lisp
 (defgenerator list-explode () `(or (integer) (list (list-explode))))